tudasc/MetaCG/README.md

 These options are required when building with `METACG_BUILD_PGIS=ON`.

-- Path `CUBE_LIB`: Path to the libcube library directory
-- Path `CUBE_INCLUDE`: Path to the libcube include directory
+- Path `CUBE_DIR`: Path to the libcube installation
 - Path `EXTRAP_LIB`: Path to the Extra-P library directory
 - Path `EXTRAP_INCLUDE`: Path to the Extra-P include directory